 The best UVB light bulb for your bearded dragon for the money is the ZOO MED T8 ReptiSun 10.0 UVB Fluorescent Lamp.
 This light has a similar name to the ZOO MED compact lamp but is larger, more cost-effective, and a different type of bulb.
 It is available in 18-inch and 24-inch options, both of which provide 10% UVB lighting.

 This bulb provides 30% UVA lighting and is ideal for large terrariums.
 It can be used above screen tank covers, but a screen will filter up to 50% of the UVB lighting, preventing it from reaching your beardie.
 It should be placed 20 inches from your bearded dragon’s basking area and ideally, it should cover 75% of your tank.
-This bulb is a T8 fluorescent bulb, which is rated for 20,000-24,000 hours of use, so it should last up to 8 years.
+This bulb is a T8 fluorescent bulb, which is rated for 20,000 to 24,000 hours of use, so it should last up to 2.5 years.

 This bulb contains mercury and should be handled with care and disposed of properly.
-You will likely need to check your local hazardous materials disposal laws.
+You will likely need to check your local hazardous materials disposal laws if you need to dispose of this bulb.
 This does produce some heat but not enough to replace a heat lamp, so you will need to have space for this bulb and a heat lamp over your bearded dragon’s basking site.